rpichioli/nodejs-authorization-middleware/README.md

 With a valid token in hand after the login, you must use it in protected calls (``/users/``) providing the key **authorization** with value **Bearer [token_goes_here]** in your request header.
 The middleware will validate it and decide if the request can go on or stop at this point, negating any contact.

 ### Middlewares
-**1. CORS** - Provide access to pre-defined origin, methods and headers to requests (I have allowed globally in this test application).
+**1. CORS** - Provide access to pre-defined origin, methods and headers to requests (allowed globally in this app).
 Located at:
 ```
 /middleware/cors.js
 ```